hackclub/solstice/README.md

-# solstice
+# Solstice
-Chicago days of service!
+Our Chicago days of service event, powered by Hack Club!

 ## Our team
 | Username    | Role |